CoderSammy20/Money-Calculator/README.md

 3. Exit

 Choose an option: 1
-Enter your savings goal: 5000
+Enter your Total Money: 200
-Enter how many months you have: 10
+Enter The cost of the Item: 300
-You need to save 500.00 per month to reach your goal.
+You still need 100 to save up!
 ```

 ## License